 - Adjust consistency as needed.
 Add in your last cup of powdered sugar and mix until combined.
 Add more or less milk depending on the consistency.
 You want it to be thick, creamy and able to hold a point.

 - Fold in strawberries.
-Then fold your strawberries in.
+Then fold your fresh berries in.
 If you are wanting to pipe this frosting, I would recommend using freeze dried, so it will become stiffer.

 How to Thicken